Skip to content

 }

 Each provider key is optional.
-If a provider’s apiKey is omitted, the SDK falls back to the provider’s standard env var (ANTHROPIC_API_KEY, OPENAI_API_KEY, GOOGLE_GENERATIVE_AI_API_KEY).
+If a provider’s apiKey is omitted, the runtime falls back to that provider’s standard env var (ANTHROPIC_API_KEY, OPENAI_API_KEY, GOOGLE_GENERATIVE_AI_API_KEY, NEBIUS_API_KEY, XAI_API_KEY).

 Conversations are workspace-owned and persisted automatically — there is nothing to configure.
 Every turn is written to a per-conversation JSONL file at {workDir}/workspaces/<wsId>/conversations/<ownerId>/<convId>.jsonl in the event-sourced format (one append-only event log per conversation), which is what enables crash-resilient run replay and history compaction.
 Legacy message-format JSONL files are still read.